 The Graham School is a learning community built upon the foundation of relationships, both personal and organizational.
-From the relationships among students or between the Advisor and student, to the relationship between a teacher and his/her class or between, The Graham School thrives because of the relationships we build and nurture.
+From the relationships among students or between the advisor and student, to the relationship between a teacher and his/her class or between, The Graham School thrives because of the relationships we build and nurture.
 Through the continued fostering and development of these relationships, we have been able to forge a learning community where each contributor to our community - whether a student, a staff member, a parent, or a volunteer - also becomes a benefactor.
 We think that we have created a high school environment unique to this area and beyond.

 While this aspect of The Graham School may distinguish us from other schools, we anticipate some of the usual behavioral problems that are an aspect of all American high schools.
 Our efforts aim to respond to behavioral problems in a manner consistent with the school's vision, mission and philosophy.
+At no time will any form of corporal punishment be used by any adult employed by the school.
 Our objective is to respond to behavioral problems in a preventive rather than punitive manner.
 The misconduct described below includes misconduct occurring on school property, a school bus, or at a school-related function and in addition and regardless of where it occurs, misconduct that is directed at another student, school employee or school official or school property.